Sandu Negrean

 Sandu Negrean (born 25 November 1974) is a Romanian former football forward.
-In his career, Negrean played for teams such as Baia Mare, Gloria Bistriţa and Universitatea Cluj.
-His best period was at Gloria Bistriţa for which he scored 34 goals in 117 matches and where he made an offensive duo with Cristian Coroian.
-After retirement, he started a career in coaching and worked again for Gloria Bistriţa, as an assistant coach.
+In his career, Negrean played for teams such as Olimpia Gherla, Arieșul Turda, Baia Mare, Gloria Bistrița and Universitatea Cluj.
+His best period was his first spell at Gloria where he scored 34 goals in 117 Divizia A matches.
+After retirement, he started a career in coaching and worked for Gloria as both an assistant and head coach.